 Grant Thornton UK LLP are the external auditors appointed to both the Police and Crime Commissioner for Cumbria and the Chief Constable for Cumbria Constabulary to report key matters arising from the audits of the Commissioner and Chief Constable's financial statements.
 The external auditors also reach a formal conclusion on whether the Commissioner and Chief Constable have put in place proper arrangements to secure economy, efficiency and effectiveness in the use of resources.
-The audit findings report is published in the financial statements and presented to the Chief Officer Group, Commissioner's Executive Board and Joint Audit and Standards Committee for review.
-The Joint Audit and Standards Committee monitors the implementation of recommendations arising from the audit.
+The audit findings report is published in the financial statements and presented to the Chief Officer Group, Commissioner's Public Accountability Conference and Joint Audit and Standards Committee for review.
+The Joint Audit Standards Committee monitors the implementation of recommendations arising from the audit.

 The Constabulary has joint arrangements for internal audit in place in conjunction with the Commissioner.
 This service is provided by the Cumbria Shared Internal Audit Service.
 Central to this function is an annual risk based audit plan, which complies with the Public Sector Internal Audit Standard.
-The Chief Internal Auditor reports to the Joint Audit and Standards Committee on its recommendations findings, including for improvements.
+The Chief Internal Auditor reports to the Joint Audit and Standards Committee on its including recommendations findings, improvements.
 The Committee monitors the implementation of audit recommendations.
 Internal Audit makes an annual assessment and reports on the overall internal control environment and arrangements for risk management.

-The Constabulary is subject to review by Her Majesty's Inspectorate of Constabularies (HMIC), who produced themed reviews and an annual overall assessment of Police Efficiency, Effectiveness and Legitimacy (PEEL).
-HMIC reports are reviewed by the Joint Audit and Standards Committee.
-Action plans are developed to respond to HMIC recommendations.
-Where appropriate the Constabulary engages peer reviews of specific activities or functions to provide additional assurance.
-The Constabulary's Business Improvement Unit monitors the implementation of recommendations, which are also reported to the Commissioner's Executive Board and the Joint Audit and Standards Committee.
+The Constabulary is subject to review by Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS), who produced themed reviews and an annual overall assessment of Police Efficiency, Effectiveness and Legitimacy (PEEL).
+HMICFRS reports are reviewed by the Joint Audit and Standards Committee.
+Action plans are developed HMICFRS to respond recommendations.
+Where appropriate Constabulary engages peer reviews of specific activities or functions to provide additional assurance.
+The Constabulary's Improvement Unit monitors the implementation of recommendations, which are also reported to the Commissioner's Public Accountability Conference and the Joint Audit and Standards Committee.